gingerdeer/gingerdeer.github.io/serious.md

   * Wrote a hardware interface for the NTP media control protocol to interface with the Ember protocol, in C#.
   * Wrote a "trending posts" algorithm for a media site (client project), in Ruby and React.
   * Replaced my company's infranet service with an open-source alternative.
   * Worked on citizen portal code maintenance and legacy improvements + cloud transformation for a major public sector city client.
-In (Enterprise) Java.
+In (totally-not-legacy)(Enterprise) Java.
   * Worked on many security improvements, both found new vulnerabilities and fixed already known ones
   * Installed and configured the ELK stack a few too many times. . .
 (I do love me some good log management though.)
 * Soon, I wanted to get into something that required people work too - ended up doing DevRel (having already once applied to a PM job and still ended up a dev instead)